stancs/swish-analytics-engineering-project/README.md

 ## Part 1

-In the first part, I implemented a REST API to efficiently return a JSON object based on specific query parameters
+In the first part, a search API is implemented to query information based on either `playerId` or `eventId`, with results sorted in ascending or descending order.

 ### Installation